nstrayer/nashvilleBioStats/_posts/2016-01-04-branching.md

 Unfortunately github can't handle this in browser.

-It is up to the lord of the repository to handle this.
+It is up to the lord of the repository (you) to handle this.

 Say you have a pull request from the branch `problemBranch` with a merge conflict to master: